toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/game.md

 ## Graphics Module & Context

-the `graphics module` is a permanently embedded type in all the JavaScript environments, accessible through the identifier `gfx`. this type has various methods to aid in creating `contexts`, drawing to them, clearing, etc. it's basically a tiny graphics library.
+the `graphics module` is a permanently embedded type in all the JavaScript environments, accessible through the identifier `Graphics`. this type has various methods to aid in creating `contexts`, drawing to them, clearing, etc. it's basically a tiny graphics library.

 a `graphics context` is a drawing surface provided by the `graphics module`. it is not accessible directly to the javascript environment, instead, we call to the `graphics module` to create one. it returns an ID, referred to often as `this.gfx_ctx`, which is neccesary for performing most graphics related functions, if not all.

 > `ctx` is often used as an abbreviation for context. it's to keep the scripts simple since I often write them in the Text Editor in Lemur.

-so our first step is to call to the `gfx` module, and create a context. we can simply call `gfx.createCtx()`, but to provide valid parameters, we will have to have an existing `Image` in our WPF layout. we'll call our's `renderTarget`.
+so our first step is to call to the `Graphics` module, and create a context. we can simply call `Graphics.createCtx()`, but to provide valid parameters, we will have to have an existing `Image` in our WPF layout. we'll call our's `renderTarget`.

 ```XAML
 <!-- in your 'game.xaml' file, within the control grid... -->